HackBulgaria/Core-Java-2/Application/4-Convert-To-Greyscale/README.md

-# Problem 4 - Convert To Greyscale
+# Problem 4 - Convert To Greyscale - this is optional!

+**This problem is optional.
+Solve it only if you can!**

+**You can apply with the previous 3 tasks.**

 In a programming language of your choice, implement the following function/method:
 ```